-According to a recent survey conducted by the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), about 31% of men report that they are extremely likely to consider an aesthetic treatment.
-That translates to roughly 60 million prospective patients ready and willing to commit to the right medical aesthetics treatment plan.
-Strangely, though, men only account for 8% of all cosmetic procedures performed in 2017, albeit the number of minimally-invasive procedures for men has grown over the last year, as the American Society of Plastic Surgeons (ASPS) reports, and is expected to continue rising.
-In other words, this small but growing market segment could offer your clinic a potentially lucrative opportunity.
+It is difficult to consider the needs of male patients when they are not the typical clientele that would walk through the doors of an aesthetic clinic.
+However, according to a recent survey conducted by the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), about 31% of men report that they are extremely likely to consider an aesthetic treatment.
+That translates to roughly 60 million prospective patients ready to commit to the right medical aesthetics treatment plan!
+Strangely, though, men only accounted for 8% of all cosmetic procedures performed in 2017, albeit the number of minimally-invasive procedures for men has grown over the last year, as the American Society of Plastic Surgeons (ASPS) reports, and is expected to continue rising.
+In other words, this small but growing market segment could offer your clinic a lucrative opportunity.

-Before you can offer optimal treatment results to prospective male patients, it’s best to know the basic differences in treating males as compared to females, particularly the differences in skin, as this will directly impact your treatment outcomes and will earn the long-term trust of your male patients.
-To help your clinic better attract and serve male prospective patients, consider the following tips for treating male patients, particularly when it comes to their skin.
+Before you can offer optimal treatment results to prospective male patients, it’s best to know the basic differences in treating males as compared to females.
+Particularly the differences in their skin, as well as how to effectively communicate with them.
+Knowing how to tailor the treatment to their different skin needs will directly impact your treatment outcomes and will earn the long-term trust of your male patients.
+To help your clinic better attract and serve male patients, consider the following tips for treating them, particularly when it comes to their skin.

 Outside of these cellular differences, habits regarding skin care can play a role in men’s skin health and the treatments that may be best recommended to meet these prospective patients’ needs.
-While these factors will differ between individuals, they are certainly a consideration when treating male patients and some certainly cross over to female patients as well.
+While these factors will differ between individuals, they need to be considered when treating male patients.
 To begin, facial shaving may help to exfoliate parts of the face, but regular shaving can also lead to skin irritation, a loss of skin hydration due to damage to the skin’s epidermal layer, increased sensitivity to sun exposure, and an increase in collagen degradation.
 Alternatively, facial hair growth can provide a slight increase in protection from sun exposure while the hair follicles offer additional firmness and structure to the skin.
 Thus, for males, the upper half of the face, particularly around the eyes, tends to be a greater focus for male aesthetic treatments.

 As MedEsthetics magazine notes, historically, men have most often sought out cosmetic treatments for enlarged breast tissue (gynecomastia), facial aging, and hair loss.
 However, in more recent years, the list has expanded to include hair removal and body contouring.
 While the same technology and applications may be used for all patients for most procedures, certain device features may assist in achieving optimal results for your male patients.